 How to make Korean beef in the Instant Pot

-This is a really easy dinner recipe!
-Simply mix the first ten ingredients together for the sauce.
+Step 1: Simply stir the first ten ingredients together for the sauce.

-Place the cubed meat in the inner pot, and pour the sauce over the meat.
-Close and lock the lid.
+Step 2: Place the cubed meat in the inner pot, and pour the sauce over the meat.

-Turn the pressure release valve to SEALING.
-Press the MEAT button and adjust the time to 40 minutes.
-Let the pressure release naturally for 25 minutes, and then turn the pressure release valve to VENTING.
+Step 5: Let the pressure release naturally for 25 minutes, and then turn the pressure release valve to venting position.

 What is gochujang?